snugel/cas-offinder/README.md

   Checkout the source code of Cas-OFFinder with Git client, or download it manually on github website.

-  Now, type the following to build Cas-OFFinder.
+  Now, type the following in termnal (on windows, press windows_key+r and type cmd) to build Cas-OFFinder.

   In POSIX environment (g++ should be pre-installed):